vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     {"telemetryDelay":"2"}
     Start reading and sending device telemetry...
     ```

+    Notice the message stating **Desired Twin Property Changed:**.
+The output line that follows this message contains the desired value for the **telemetryDelay** for the device.
+This is the value that you defined in the device twin desired property.

 1. Notice that the Simulated Device application begins sending telemetry events to the Azure IoT Hub.